Home

 Distance from Earth

-The following chart shows the distance of Asteroid 2002 AJ129 from Earth as a function of time.
-In the chart the distance data is measured in Astronomical Units and sampled with an interval of 1 day.
+The following graph shows the distance of asteroid 2002 AJ129 from Earth as a function of time.
+In the chart the distance is measured in Astronomical Units and the data is sampled with an interval of 1 day.

-The value of the reported distance might be somewhat inaccurate around the times of closest approach for objects passing extremely close to Earth.
-The value of the distance of 2002 AJ129 from Earth is also available as a real time updated value in the Live Position and Data Tracker.
+The value of the distance of 2002 AJ129 from Earth is also available as a real time updated value in the live position tracker.

 3,807,094